-The interactive request form allows you to select MSDS pages to download for viewing and printing, providing you with the most current information available.
+The interactive request form allows you to select SDS pages to download for viewing and printing, providing you with the most current information available.

 You will need:

 - The catalog numbers of your Hach products.
 Catalog numbers may be identified in any of the following ways.
 NOTE: the catalog numbers should be entered on the SDS Download Page without hyphens or spaces.

 - Hach product labels – all Hach product labels have the catalog number printed on them.
 This number can usually be found directly under the product title on the label.

 - Hach SDS sheets printed after January 1, 2000.
 Please note that SDS sheets printed before this date do NOT have the full Hach catalog number printed on them.
 Please contact a Customer Service Representative if this is your only source of catalog number information.

 - Netscape Navigator 4.0 or above, or Internet Explorer 4.0 or above.

 - Adobe Acrobat Reader 4.0 or above.
 Pages are formatted as Adobe Acrobat 3.0 PDF files.
 You may download them without using Acrobat Reader, but you will need Reader to view or print the files.